 Click here to view our EYFS Curriculum statement

-During the 2017-2018 academic year, Year 1-Year 5 pupils in our school will be assessed, and their learning and progress monitored using a system aligned with the end of year objectives in the new National Curriculum.
+The pupils in Years 1-6 in our school will be assessed, and their learning and progress monitored using a system aligned with the end of year objectives in the new National Curriculum.
 At Cornerstone we are using a system which is in line with guidance from the National Association of Head Teachers (NAHT), and has been discussed with the Head of Assessment within the Local Authority.